-Babi Egyptian Demon home image home image
+Babi Egyptian home image home image

 In the rich tapestry of ancient Egyptian mythology, where gods and goddesses often took center stage, there also existed a pantheon of lesser-known but equally intriguing beings.
 One such entity is Babi, a fearsome demon who played a unique and enigmatic role in the Egyptian cosmology.
 Babi, often depicted as a baboon, possessed an intricate blend of qualities that both terrified and fascinated the ancient Egyptians.